gridsome/gridsome.org/docs/app-structure.md

 ## App.vue

-The `App.vue` file is the main component that wraps all your pages and templates.
-You can override the default file by having your own `App.vue` file in your `src` directory.
-Overriding it is useful if you want to have a layout that is shared across all your pages (Like Header & Footer).
-Or if you want to have a `<transition>` component around the `<router-view>`.
+`App.vue` file is the main component that wraps all your pages and templates.
+Gridsome adds `App.vue` automatically, but you can override it by adding a `App.vue` file in `src` folder.

+Overriding it is useful if you want to have a layout that is shared across all your pages (Like Header & Footer), or if you want to have a `<transition>` component around the `<router-view>`.

-Gridsome adds `App.vue` automatically, but you can override it by adding a `App.vue` file in `src` folder with this content:
+Here is the default `App.vue` component:

 ```html
 <template>